aaronbieber/coaching-blog/content/posts/unicorn-season/index.md

 ## AI isn't helping

-With the proliferation of incredible new tools like Claude Code and Google Antigravity, the "10x engineer" myth has surged back into the spotlight.
+With the proliferation of incredible new tools like Claude Code and GitHub Copilot, the "10x engineer" myth has surged back into the spotlight.
 Armed with cutting-edge LLMs, these 10x engineers will become 100x engineers it is claimed.
 Imagine what we'll be able to create now!

 But rather than forcing us to reckon with the broken foundation of our performance measurement systems, this discourse is doubling down on the legible individual stats fever dream.
+AI tools make individual output more visible and legible than ever before.
+One engineer shipping ten times more code looks exactly like the 10x myth made real.

+What it obscures is everything that doesn't show up in a commit log, but is instrumental in creating the durable, sustainable business value the organization actually seeks: smart code reviews, mentorship that makes five other engineers more effective, institutional knowledge that steers projects through ambiguity.

 It's giving the engineering culture permission to continue avoiding the harder work.

-Meanwhile, all of the evidence to the contrary is right in front of us.
-We simply choose not to make the hard choices.
-We choose to dig the hole just a little bit deeper so that more of our head can fit into it.
+AI is helping us dig the hole just a little bit deeper so that more of our head can fit into it.

 ## The infinite game